mtsoares/kubernetes-lab/Lab02/README.md

 nano nginx-pod.yml
 ```

-Add the following command to the file, using the latest version of the official nginx pod on the Docker Hub:
+Add the following content to the file, using the latest version of the official nginx pod on the Docker Hub:

 ```yaml
 apiVersion: v1